ksindi/managers-playbook/README.md

     - "My initial reaction to your proposal is..."
     - "Here's what I would do" is better than "Here's what you should do"
     - "When you did X, I felt Y"

+For further reading, see [The rise of feedback: Why feedback skills have become urgent](https://ideas.lifelabslearning.com/the-rise-of-feedback-why-feedback-skills-have-become-urgent) and [Want to get better feedback?
+Ask a better question.
+Here’s how.](https://medium.com/lifelabs-learning/want-to-get-better-feedback-ask-a-better-question-heres-how-64d679a598a).

 ## Thinking strategically